darekf77/firedev/README.md

 *\+ local NodeJS/database development without starting NodeJS server!*

 # Advantages of Firedev
-## 1. No separation between backend and frontend code (use BE entity as FE dto!) .
+## 1. No separation between backend and frontend code
+- use BE entity as FE dto!
 - this is a dream situation for any developer!
 - perfect solution for any kind of projects ( hobbyst / freelancers / enterprise )
 - CRAZY FAST business changes across database tables and frontend